Why Behavioral Finance?

 My aim is to understand the psychology behind financial behaviors of Filipinos in general

 To back my studies with empirical research, I’m posting survey questionnaires on this blog.
 Feel free to participate.
-If you do, I thank you in advance in contributing a great deal to our behavioral studies.
+If you do, I thank you in advance for contributing a great deal to our behavioral studies.

 Do you need a financial plan?
 Let's get it done